|Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Sugars 4g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1 tablespoon lemon juice (or juice from 1/2 a lemon)
+1 tablespoon lemon juice, from about 1/2 a lemon

-Put the beans and water in a bowl, and let them soak overnight.
+Put the beans in a bowl and cover with water.
+Let them soak overnight.

 Drain the beans, and set aside.